← Back to Stories

 ABC News

-• Cain Clark attended Madison High School in San Diego and participated in wrestling in 2024 but had no disciplinary record.
+• Cain Clark attended Madison High School in San Diego and participated in wrestling in 2024, with no disciplinary record.

-• A landscaper was fired at near the mosque but was not injured, likely saved by a ricocheting bullet hitting his helmet.
+• A landscaper was fired at near the mosque but was uninjured, possibly due to a ricochet off his helmet.

 The Age

-• The mother of one shooter found a note, but details were not provided by police.
+• The mother of one shooter found a note, but police declined to provide details about its contents.

 Source Articles